 I am his knife.
 I strike hard, deep, and only once.

 Yes, he asked if I were willing.
 I was.
-Because when you did this, you didn’t do it to him.
-You did it to me.
+Because when you did this, you didn’t do it to me.
+You did it to him.

 I catch you by the sea.

-I will end your life in the shallows of places that remind you of times when your squall was small and weak and mortal, times when I found you and raged you into a tempest.
+I end your life in the shallows of places that remind us of times when your squall was small and weak and mortal, and I found you and raged you into a tempest.

-I tell you this, as well: when I am done, I will wash your blood off my hands before it can flake away to ash.
-I will replace you with oil and brine and engine-chemicals in the polluted, filthy bay, and I will turn my back on all that is left of you before your body finishes disintegration.
+When I am done, I wash your blood off my hands before it can flake away to ash.
+I replace you with oil and brine and engine-chemicals in the polluted, filthy bay, and I turn my back on all that is left of you before your body finishes disintegration.

-I will see the life leave you.
+I saw the life leave you.
 You died for nothing.

 Damn you for forcing this.